-This reality contradicts the feminist implication (read: lie) that only isolated, beta individuals, like Elliot Rodger and Ben Moynihan, commit these sorts of violent acts because of women.
+This reality contradicts the feminist implication (read: lie) that only isolated and rejected individuals, like Elliot Rodger and Ben Moynihan, commit violent acts because of women.

 And the number of women either rewarding or very willing to reward these men is larger than the number of violent men in or out of jail.